-The pregnancy mask some women get is also a result of hyperpigmentation.
+The pregnancy mask some women get is a result of hyperpigmentation.
 It is characterized by the appearance of brown patches on the face.

 Hyperpigmentation and pregnancy mask clear up after the birth of the baby and generally disappear altogether within a year.

-Hormonal stimulation of the skin can also result in the appearance of acrochordons (skin tags)—tiny benign skin growths that are most common in skin folds such as around the neck and armpits.
+Hormonal stimulation of the skin can result in the appearance of acrochordons (skin tags)—tiny benign skin growths that are most common in skin folds such as around the neck and armpits.

 Bladder and kidneys